Athletics at the 1988 Summer Olympics – Men's 800 metres

 The men's 800 metres at the 1988 Summer Olympics in Seoul, South Korea had an entry list of 70 competitors from 53 nations, with nine qualifying heats (70), four second-round races (32) and two semifinals (16), before the final (8) took off on Monday September 26, 1988.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Paul Ereng of Kenya, the first time a Kenyan runner had won the 800 metres; the nation had previously taken silver in 1968 and bronze in 1964 and 1972.
+The event was won by 0.35 seconds by Paul Ereng of Kenya, the first time a Kenyan runner had won the 800 metres; the nation had previously taken silver in 1968 and bronze in 1964 and 1972.
 Joaquim Cruz of Brazil did not defend his 1984 gold, finishing second; the silver medal made him the ninth man to win two medals in the event.
 Saïd Aouita took bronze, Morocco's first medal in the men's 800 metres.

 Summary

-The final started out as a battle for the pole as José Luiz Barbosa and his teammate Joaquim Cruz led through the first turn, with Nixon Kiprotich in close pursuit.
+The final started out as a battle for the pole as José Luíz Barbosa and his teammate Joaquim Cruz led through the first turn, with Nixon Kiprotich in close pursuit.
 Barbosa was the first across the break line but Kiprotich ran hard down the backstretch to demand the lead.
 At the beginning of the second turn, Cruz tried to get around Barbosa.
 He was successful for a moment, the Barbosa accelerated and moved onto challenging position on Kiprotich's shoulder.
 Coming off the second turn, Barbosa put a finishing move on Kiprotich, but it was only the first lap, Barbosa getting the bell at a fast 49.54.
 Johnny Gray, known for this kind of destructive first lap was back in a more conservative fifth place, just behind Peter Elliott.
 Through the third turn, Saïd Aouita came forward from lagging at the back to move into challenging position behind Elliott.
 Paul Ereng followed Aouita from the back.
 His head bobbing, Kiprotich strained past Barbosa down the backstretch, but Cruz and Elliott were right with him, the defending champion Cruz continuing and edging ahead in the middle of the final turn.
 Kiprotich faded while Elliott and Aouita were challenging on Cruz's shoulder.
 Weaving his way around Barbosa and then Kiprotich, Ereng moved behind Elliott.
 Coming off the turn, Cruz accelerated, opening a 2-metre gap on his three pursuers, but his departure left a gap between Elliott and the curb, which Ereng gladly raced through.
 With more speed than the others, Ereng drifted to the outside, passing a helpless Cruz, who could only turn and look at who was passing him.
 Ereng ran away for gold while Cruz struggled.
 Further to the outside, Aouita took a run at Elliott, but ran into his elbow.
 Deterred for a moment, Aouita took a second run at Elliott, edging ahead for bronze, but too far back to catch Cruz for silver.